johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 key.
 Another possibility could be a key rollover that for some reason didn't sync correctly.

+If {{?I-D.berra-dnsop-keystate}} is supported then the child can inquire with the UPDATE Receiver about the KeyState of the SIG(0) key it would use in an UPDATE request.

-In all such cases, as soon as the child becomes aware of the problem it should simple re-bootstrap by the same mechanism as used initially.
+In all such cases, as soon as the child becomes aware of the problem it should simply re-bootstrap by the same mechanism as used initially.
 The self-signed DNS UPDATE that starts the bootstrapping process contains a